StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

 ## Image

 You will need to choose an image.
-There are JupyterLab, RStudio, and Ubuntu remote desktop images available.
+There are JupyterLab, RStudio, Ubuntu remote desktop, and SAS images available.
+The SAS image is only available for StatCan employees (due to license limitations), the others are available for everyone.
 Select the drop down menu to select additional options within these (for instance, CPU, PyTorch, and TensorFlow images for JupyterLab).

 Check the name of the images and choose one that matches what you want to do.
 Don't know which one to choose?
 Check out your options [here](./Selecting-an-Image.md).